Skip to main content

 Current Prescribed Burn Projects:

-A map of authorized agency-administered prescribed burns is located here.
-Smaller prescribed burn projects and pile burn projects conducted by contractors and landowners are not shown on this map.
+Approvals for prescribed burns are evaluated as requests are received and when approved, will be shown on the state-wide map of authorized agency-administered prescribed burns, which is located here.
+Smaller prescribed burn projects and pile burn projects conducted by contractors and landowners are not shown on this map, but authorization must be provided by the District.

 District Rules require a prescribed burn permit with a map of all proposed burn locations for all types of prescribed burning, which includes broadcast and/or underburning.
 CAL FIRE or local Fire protection agencies also require a burn permit for this type of burning; please contact your local fire station or Butte County CAL FIRE’s main office at (530) 538-7111 with any questions about their requirements.